On the finiteness of log surfaces: Preliminaries

 \begin{remark} In general, a subclass of a bounded class of projective varieties need not be bounded in the sense of \cref{def: bounded_varieties}.
 For example, consider the class of all elliptic curves with rational $j$-invariant. \end{remark}

-At the beginning of the main section (see \cref{sec: main}), we prove the following proposition, which is a modification of \cref{lemma: H-boundedness(varieties)}. \begin{proposition} Let $\Cc$ be a class of projective pairs of fixed dimension $d \in \mathbb{N}$.
+At the beginning of the main section (\cref{sec: main}), we prove a version of \cref{lemma: H-boundedness(varieties)} for pairs.
+Its proof is more technical than the proof of \cref{lemma: H-boundedness(varieties)} because it requires extra care regarding conditions (3) and (4) of \cref{def: elementary_family}. \begin{proposition}[{\cref{lemma: H-boundedness}}] Let $\Cc$ be a class of projective pairs of fixed dimension $d \in \mathbb{Z}_{>0}$.
 If $\Cc$ has bounded polarization, then $\Cc$ is a subclass of a bounded class of projective pairs. \end{proposition}